joe-bell/issue-repro-astro-vercel/README.md

 ## Issues

+There are a few things to highlight:

+1. Vercel's TypeScript version is hard-coded and doesn't support my project's newer version.
+2. `@vercel/og` fails for non-`.tsx` files (and can't seem to find built-in assets)

-When running `pnpm vercel dev` (or within Vercel's build logs), the following message is displayed:
+When running `pnpm vercel dev` the following error is displayed:

 ```sh
 > @example/minimal@0.0.1 dev /Users/joe/www/issue-repro-astro-vercel